dl1bz/deskhpsdr/README.md

 <img src="https://github.com/dl1bz/deskhpsdr/blob/master/release/deskhpsdr/screenshot.png" width="1024px" />

+## The concept behind - what it's make for and what it isn't for

-This is a hamradio application for SDR devices with HPSDR protocol 1 and 2, based at codeparts of [piHPSDR](https://github.com/dl1ycf/pihpsdr).
-But anywhere, it's not piHPSDR and has no backward dependencies to piHPSDR.
+It's a hamradio application for SDR devices using the HPSDR protocol 1 (aka "old protocol")and 2 (aka "new protocol") and based at previous codeparts of [piHPSDR](https://github.com/dl1ycf/pihpsdr) since it was forked from piHPSDR in October 2024.
+But anywhere, it's no more piHPSDR yet and has no backward dependencies to piHPSDR.
 My goal was to make an more optimzed version running with Desktop-OS like Linux and macOS, what means I don't support small displays less as 1280x600 like such for Raspberry Pi or similiar devices.
 In the case mini-display you need to fallback to piHPSDR, deskHPSDR don't support this anymore.

+This SDR app is made primary as an "all-day-use" SDR transceiver GUI frontend.
+The focus is clear fonie/SSB & digimodes, less CW. deskHPSDR has more added options integraded from the WDSP library like pihpsdr, especially tools for the audio chain, and they are all user-acessible and user-adjustable (pihpsdr has many things only "hardcoded" without user-access). deskHPSDR support **max. two RX**, although some SDR hardware supports more, like the Hermes Lite 2 with up to four RX slices.
+SoapySDR API is supported, but is not actively developed further.

+deskHPSDR not made as a "measurement tool" or for other, very special purposes where SDR devices are used.
+There are other, more specialized apps for such cases - use these for your special purposes.
+It's a - not more, not less - SDR transceiver GUI frontend for use in hamradio which will be actively and continuously developed.
+All things outside the hamradio universe will be not supported generally.
+The support for commercial SDR products is very limited, because they are mostly not Open Source hardware like the Hermes Lite 2.
+I do not see myself as obligated to support such SDRs or manufacturers while they make money from their hardware. deskHPSDR is and remains open source. deskHPSDR is a non-commercial hobby software project, which can be used completely free without any kind of payments.

 **deskHPSDR need a screen size 1280x600 at minimum or higher** for best GUI experiences, that's one of the difference against piHPSDR. deskHPSDR hasn't a special Client-Server-Mode like pihpsdr (make no sense, we HAVE network-connected SDR devices yet).